-Ireland is committed to investing US \$12.88 million (€9.5m) in the second tranche of the BioCarbon Fund which commenced operations in March 2007 and has a total capital of US \$28.6 million.
-Just over €3.3 million of this commitment was paid since inception of the fund up to 31 December 2010.
-Projects in the current portfolio are in Brazil, Chile, China, India, Moldova, Congo, Trinidad and Tobago, and Uganda34.
+Ireland is committed to investing US \$12.88 million (€9.6m) in the second tranche of the BioCarbon Fund which commenced operations in March 2007.
+Just over €5.2 million of this commitment was paid since inception of the fund up to 31 December 2011.
+Projects in the current portfolio are in countries such as Brazil, Chile, China, India, Moldova, Congo and Kenya36.

-Based on risk adjusted projections from the Fund Managers, the Department of the Environment, Community and Local Government expects that the World Bank and the European Bank for Reconstruction and Development's funds will yield some 3 million Kyoto Units in the 2008-2012 period.
+Based on risk adjusted projections from the Fund Managers, the Department of the Environment, Community and Local Government expected the World Bank and the European Bank for Reconstruction and Development's funds to yield some 3 million Kyoto Units in the 2008-2012 period.
+However, in view of the economic downturn and the consequent reduced need for purchased units for compliance purposes, it is expected that savings on both investment and yield will be achieved.

 In 2008 the NTMA initiated its purchase of carbon units.
 It was decided to purchase CERs as the market in these units was the most developed and transparent.
-Purchases made in 2008 were detailed in the Carbon Fund Report 2008.
+Purchases of 4.355 million carbon units made in 2008 were detailed in the Carbon Fund Report 2008.
 In early 2009 further purchases of 0.9 million carbon units were made.
 In the light of the slowdown in the Irish economy and the subsequent revised estimate of Ireland's need to purchase carbon credits it was decided to cease purchase of credits for the time being.
 As a consequence there have been no purchases of carbon credits since early February 2009.
 In all, there have been 21 trades in which Ireland contracted to purchase 5.255 million CERs at an average price of €14.03 (excluding VAT).